 If you have an international certificate of vaccination, that’s your best option since the office will update it for you during your visit.
 If not, any written copy of your dates of vaccination will do.

 Don’t guess on which vaccines you’ve already had: if you’re wrong, you’ll either be unnecessarily vaccinated a second time or worse, you’ll forego a vaccine you needed because you thought you already received it.
 Knowing all your dosage dates is handy to track potential needs on booster shots.

 It’s important to do your own research even if you have an appointment set up with a doctor.
 You don’t want to show up and realize all of a sudden that you’ll need three vaccines when you expected one or that you’ll have to budget a cost per dose rather than a one-time bill.

 Some immunizations need to be given a week or more in advance of your travel to take effect.
 Others require multiple dosages, leaving you unprotected if you didn’t allow adequate time to schedule extra appointments.
 Plan in advance!

 Some diseases don’t have vaccines (like zika virus), so read up on precautions and understand the risks before booking a trip.

-My nurse practitioner was knowledgeable on travel health, but it’s impossible to know every risk of every country off the top of your head.
-She had reference materials available to look things up, but her information was listed by ‘department’ (like a state or province) and not by city, so you might not immediately connect whether you’re at risk.
+My nurse practitioner was knowledgeable on travel medicine, but it’s impossible to know every risk of every country off the top of your head.
+She had reference materials available to look up public health information, but her information was listed by ‘department’ (like a state or province) and not by city, so you might not immediately connect whether you’re at risk.